 I don’t know about you, but I think that’s pretty cool!
 Plus, it’s waterproof, ultra-portable, and comes with an HD camera that’s perfect for any occasion.
 Here’s a video of it in action:

 The next step in your journey of learning to control a drone is to choose a target and land on it.
-From personal experience, I’ve noticed that this is an area where a lot of beginners fail.

 Start by choosing where to land your drone- a bench, an open patch in the ground, etc. Once you’ve chosen a spot, begin flying to that location.